zoxpx/pxdocs/content/reference/CRD/storage-cluster.md

 The Portworx cluster configuration is specified by a Kubernetes CRD (CustomResourceDefinition) called StorageCluster.
 The StorageCluster object acts as the definition of the Portworx Cluster.

-The StorageCluster provides a Kubernetes native experience to manage a Portworx cluster just like any other application in Kubernetes.
-Simply creating or editing a StorageCluster object will result in the Operator creating or updating the Portworx cluster in the background.
+The `StorageCluster` object provides a Kubernetes native experience.
+You can manage your Portworx cluster just like any other application running on Kubernetes.
+That is, if you create or edit the `StorageCluster` object, the operator will create or edit the Portworx cluster in the background.

-It is recommended to use the [Portworx Spec Generator](https://install.portworx.com/2.1) to create a StorageCluster spec.
-The spec generator will walk you through different options which you select based on your environment to generate a StorageCluster spec.
+To generate a `StorageCluster` spec customized for your environment, point your browser to  [PX-Central](https://central.portworx.com), and click "Install and Run" to start the Portworx spec generator.
+Then, the wizard will walk you through all the necessary steps to create a `StorageCluster` spec customized for your environment.

-If you want to generate the StorageCluster spec manually, you can refer to the following [examples](#storagecluster-examples) and the [schema description](#storagecluster-schema) of StorageCluster.
+Note that using the Portworx spec generator is the recommended way of generating a `StorageCluster` spec.
+However, if you want to generate the `StorageCluster` spec manually, you can refer to the [StorageCluster Examples](#storagecluster-examples) and [StorageCluster Schema](#storagecluster-schema) sections.

 ## StorageCluster Examples

-Here are some sample Portworx configurations for reference.
-You can set various fields as per your environment and cluster requirements.
+This section provides a few examples of common Portworx configurations you can use for manually configuring your Portworx cluster.
+Update the default values in these files to match your environment.

-- Portworx with Internal KVDB and all unused devices on the system
+* Portworx with internal KVdb, configured to use all unused devices on the system.

 ```text
 apiVersion: core.libopenstorage.org/v1alpha1